jendrikseipp/vulture/README.md

 #### Not counting recursion

 It's possible that a function is only called by itself.
 The `--recursion` (or `-r`) flag will get vulture to mark most such functions as unused.
-Note that this will have some performance cost.
+Note that this will have some performance cost, and requires python >= 3.9.

 #### Unreachable code